PennTURBO/turbo-ontology/medication_mapping_notes/performance_narratives.md

-"EPIC medication hierarchy.xlsx" from Nebo, on 18.
+"EPIC medication hierarchy.xlsx" received on 18.
 September 2018,at ~ 25 MB.
-(He sent two files with the exact same names, one with and one without RxNorm annotations)
+(Note that there are two different files with the exact same name: one with, and one without RxNorm annotations)

 The Medications in this file can have any number of RxNorm annotations (0 to several) at two levels of specificity:
 - medication only